 Then I create several blank Photoshop documents and scribble out thumbnails again, this time to draft layouts and refine dialogue.
-As I work on a page, I like to load future pages to adjust pacing, refine dialogue and doodles, or add notes.
+As I work on a page, I like to load future pages to adjust pacing, dialogue, doodles, or add notes.

 I sketch and do lineart on Photoshop.
 I just use the default brush.

 I colour on Clip Studio Paint, with the Paint Bucket tool referring to other layers selected.
 I shade with the Clip Layer Below button available on the layer palette.

 I bring the file back to Photoshop, and use an action to instantly resize the file and then upload it to whatever site.